bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:05:51

-Can you, I guess, like, since we're crossing a little bit in CTV here, which is like a whole other can of worms.
+I guess, like, since we're crossing a little bit in `CTV` here, which is like a whole other can of worms.

 Speaker 1: 00:05:57